nuejs/nue/packages/www/docs/nue.md

 The same `.html` file works as a server template and a client component.
 No special markers, no "use client" directives, no hydration.
 Write once, run anywhere.

+## No compromises
+Nue enforces strict [separation of concerns](/docs/separation-of-concerns) through architectural constraints.
+This isn't optional - the system actively prevents mixing concerns.

+**No style blocks** - CSS belongs in `.css` files, not embedded in HTML.
+Style blocks are stripped during processing.

+**No inline styles** - The `style` attribute is ignored completely.
+All presentation decisions happen in your [design system](/docs/design-systems).

+**Class name limits** - Maximum 3 class names per element (configurable).
+This prevents utility class bloat and forces systematic design thinking.

+**Clean class syntax** - Class names must be valid CSS identifiers.
+No colons, no special characters, no framework artifacts.

+These constraints aren't limitations - they're guardrails toward maintainable architecture.
+When you can't mix concerns, you're forced to separate them properly.
+The result is cleaner code that scales better and breaks less often.

 ## Installation
 For real projects, use Nuekit for the full development experience: